 By Story Count

-The methods above provide a fairly granular means of categorizing work to be capitalized.
+The methods above provide a reasonably granular means of categorizing work to be capitalized.
 But then there’s the labor of entering and capturing the data, and that extra work does not, by itself, deliver end-user value.
 Given the scope of the typical ART in the enterprise, there may be an easier way.

 What Labor is Subject to CapEx Treatment?

 Within the Agile development world, the following guidelines are often used:

 - Agile team members’ salaries directly involved in refining, implementing, and testing stories may be subject to CapEx, as it is mainly consistent with existing waterfall practices.
 This may include software developers and testers User Experience (UX), and other subject matter experts.

 - Product Owners (POs) and Scrum Masters/Team Coaches are part of the Agile team and directly contribute to story definition and implementation.
 This indirect labor is directly associated with new value delivery and, thus, may be appropriate for CapEx treatment.
 This can be accomplished by adding an average cost burden to a CapEx story.

 - System Architects, System Teams, and IT Operations also contribute to feature development.
 Some portion of their cost may be subject to CapEx as well.

 - Additional roles in the Solution Train may contribute to value creation during the following types of activities: Pre-Plan, Coordinate and Deliver, design and maintenance of Solution Intent, and the Solution Demo.
 Since these activities and roles provide value, their potential for CapEx treatment may be appropriate at the discretion of the enterprise.

 Reed, Pat, and Walt Wyckoff.
 Accounting for Capitalization of Agile Labor Costs.
 Agile Alliance, February 2016.